Lightning-Universe/Flashy_app/README.md

 cd ../
 git clone https://github.com/PyTorchLightning/lightning-auto-ml
 cd lightning-auto-ml
-pip install -r requirements.txt
-# Because of conflicts with other dependencies, including fiftyone in the requirements.txt file
-# currently causes failures on the cloud.
-Please install it manually if the app is running locally.
-pip install fiftyone
-pip install -e .
+pip install -r requirements-dev.txt pip install -e .

 lightning run app app.py
 ```

-In case you receive a `ModuleNotFound` error for `fiftyone`, please consider installing the library manually as shown in the script above.
+In case you receive a `ModuleNotFound` error for `fiftyone`, please consider installing the library manually as shown in the script above, or just use the `requirements-dev.txt` file during installation as shown in the script above.